-The first facility is a committed £27.0 million debt service reserve liquidity facility from National Australia Bank Limited to meet the company's Debt Service Reserve requirements.
+The first facility is a committed £29.0 million debt service reserve liquidity facility from National Australia Bank Limited to meet the company's Debt Service Reserve requirements.
 This needs to cover the finance costs for all of its Class A and Class B debt for the next 12 months.
-This requirement is on a continuous rolling basis; • The second liquidity facility is a committed £25.0 million O&M Reserve Facility from National Australia Bank Limited to meet the company's Operating and Maintenance Expenditure Reserve requirements.
+This requirement is on a continuous rolling basis.

+The second liquidity facility is a committed £28.0 million O&M Reserve Facility from National Australia Bank Limited to meet the company's Operating and Maintenance Expenditure Reserve requirements.
 This needs to cover 10% of its projected operating expenditure and capital maintenance expenditure, as set out for the next 12 months.
 This requirement is on a continuous rolling basis.

-The company's internal policy is to target 80% debt to RCV (Senior RAR was 73.4% and Class A RAR 64.4% as at 31 March 2023) with a senior trigger level of 90.0% and a Class A trigger level of 75.0%.
-Therefore the capacity to raise debt to the trigger level is 10.6% of RCV, i.e. £181.7 million, before causing a trigger event under the covenant package (however, a restricted payment condition in respect of dividends would come into effect at 85.0% at a senior debt level and 75.0% at Class A).
-In the event that the company defaulted on its covenant conditions and moved into standstill period, the £52.0 million of liquidity facilities would be available for drawdown to fund debt service and operating expenditure.
+The company's internal policy is a threshold of 80% debt to RCV (Senior Regulatory Asset Ratio ('RAR') was 74.6% and Class A RAR 65.9% as at 31 March 2024) with a senior trigger level of 90.0% and a Class A trigger level of 75.0%.
+Therefore, the capacity to raise debt to the trigger level is 9.1% of RCV, i.e. £168.9 million, before causing a trigger event under the covenant package (however, a restricted payment condition in respect of dividends would come into effect at 85.0% at a senior debt level and 75.0% at Class A).
+In the event that the company defaulted on its covenant conditions and moved into standstill period, the £57.0 million of liquidity facilities would be available for drawdown to fund debt service and operating expenditure.